outofcoffee/imposter/store/redis/README.md

 > This sets item expiration to 120 seconds.

+The unit is seconds.
 A negative value means no expiry.